Apple's iOS 12 launch date is likely less than, but you can download the iOS 12 public beta today to change up your current iPhone and iPad for 2018.

 The lockscreen remains clear until you unlock your iPhone in the morning.
 You can allow certain apps to break through, just like with DND mode right now.
 Apple refers to these as critical alerts, and they're opt-in.

 Do Not Disturb options aren't one-size-fits all, either.
-It can now automatically end in an hour, at the end of the day, when you leave a certain location, or at the end of a meeting in your calendar.
-We really hope that iOS 12 makes the DND moon icon in Control Center have 3D Touch support to act as a shortcut to all of these options.
+It can now automatically end in an hour, at the end of the day, when you leave a certain location, or at the end of a meeting in your calendar. iOS 12 even makes the DND moon icon in Control Center have 3D Touch support to act as a shortcut to all of these options.

 Instant Tuning is an iOS 12 feature you'll love if you've ever gotten a notification from an app you always seem to dismiss (HQ trivia, breaking news alerts, etc), but don't have time to turn off future notifications in the many submenus of Settings.
 Apple is allowing you to control individual app notification profiles right from the lockscreen, without making you leave what you're doing.